linuxserver/docker-nzbget/README.md

 Use the optional paths if you don't understand, or don't want hardlinks/atomic moves.

 The folks over at servarr.com wrote a good [write-up](https://wiki.servarr.com/docker-guide#consistent-and-well-planned-paths) on how to get started with this.

+## Read-Only Operation

+This image can be run with a read-only container filesystem.
+For details please [read the docs](https://docs.linuxserver.io/misc/read-only/).

+## Non-Root Operation

+This image can be run with a non-root user.
+For details please [read the docs](https://docs.linuxserver.io/misc/non-root/).

 ## Usage